 Inventory, lb : 0

-Alemow citrus can be recognized by its protruding mammilla or its knob-like and bumpy exterior.
-Its size is medium to large, and its shape round to ovate.
-The outer skin of the Alemow has an overall yellow hue that will sometimes when immature be brushed with pale green.
+Alemow citrus can be recognized by its bumpy exterior and its protruding end, called mammilla.
+Its size is medium to large, ranging between 8 to 10 centimeters in diameter, and it is oblong in shape.
+The skin of the Alemow has an overall yellow hue that will sometimes be brushed with pale green when immature.
 Its rind has a medium thickness and surrounds a segmented yellow-green inner flesh.
-Its flesh is very dry for a citrus offering very little juice and it has a highly acidic, bitter and tart flavor.
+Its flesh is very dry for a citrus, offering very little juice.
+It is highly acidic with a bitter and tart flavor.
 Like many members of the subgenus Papeda the pulp of the Alemow citrus contains acrid oil which makes the fruit extremely unpalatable.

-The Alemow citrus botanically known as Citrus macrophylla is a member of the citrus sub-genus Papeda.
-Also known as Alemon, Alimau, Colo and Macrophylla this citrus fruit tree is currently one of the most commonly used rootstock for growing citrus around the world.
+Alemow citrus is botanically known as Citrus macrophylla, and is a member of the citrus sub-genus Papeda.
+Also known as Alemon, Alimau, Colo and Macrophylla, this citrus fruit tree is currently one of the most commonly used rootstock for growing citrus around the world.
 Recent studies in Spain, India, Italy and the United States have proven the rootstock of Alemow to be superior in terms of inducing early bearing fruit, high yields, size of fruit produced, improved disease resistance and tolerance of soils high in lime and salts.

 Since the 1950’s in California Alemow citrus has been the predominate rootstock used in commercial citrus orchards for growing lemons.